studentwiki/studentwiki.github.io/docs/map.md

 # Community Psychology & Research Graduate Programs

-!!! info "How to Use this Map"
+!!! tip "How to Use this Map"

     - Click on the **sidebar icon**  :octicons-sidebar-collapse-16:  to sort by institution & degree.